You have questions? I have answers!

 The final mix files will be delivered in Wave file format at 24 bits, and at the same sample rate that the project was recorded at.
 These files will be ready to send to mastering.
 I will usually also deliver a “quick mastered” version of the mixes so that you can get an idea of how the mixes will sound when mastered to current loudness levels.

-If you also hire me to do the final mastering of your mixes, you will get the mastered files at 16 bit, 44.1Khz, which is the format needed for CD manufacturing.
 If you have me master your entire CD, or an EP or single that is destined for CD manufacturing, I can also mail a Master CD ready to send to a manufacturing plant.
 For faster delivery, I can also upload an ISO or DDP image of the Master CD that can be uploaded to any manufacturing plant that accepts those formats (or you can burn your own Master CD from the image).

 Yes!
 I usually include a “quick master” version of the mixes for reference since the “loudness wars” have conditioned everyone to expect songs to be compressed and peak limited to death in order to make them sound louder than everything else.
 If you hear a raw mix that has not had this type of loudness mastering performed, next to something that has been mastered loud, you will think the mix is too soft and might feel it does not sound very good.
 Our ears are easily fooled into thinking louder is better.
 So, when I send you mixes for reference, I usually send the raw mix along with a “quick master” version where I have done some fast limiting and compression so you can get an idea for what it will sound like if you choose to have it mastered loud.
 Of course, the preferred method is to listen to the raw mix and just turn up the volume knob, which will make the mix loud, but will still preserve all the dynamics and nuance that we worked so hard at during the recording and mixing stage.
 But, I also understand that people may still not understand this, and/or they simply feel that their mixes need to be just as loud as everything else to compete, so I provide the “quick master” versions for comparison while we try to finalize the mixes.

 If, after the regular mixing is complete, you want me to spend the extra time to do some real mastering on the mixes, that can be done for an additional fee.
 Although my studio is not a dedicated mastering studio, I have done mastering for a variety of artists, both independent and major label.
-If you require even higher-end mastering services, I am located only a few blocks away from a very high-end, purpose built, dedicated mastering facility, and would be happy to personally take your project there for mastering and attend the session myself, or refer you directly to them or other mastering engineers that I know and trust to do a good job.

 Yes.
 If requested, I will usually include an instrumental mix and vocals only mix at no additional charge.
 If you need special radio edits, or other special mixes that require extra time to set up, there may be an additional fee.

 Included in my fee is my initial mix, and up to two sets of revisions.
 If we need additional revisions to get the mix where you want, there will be an additional fee (although if it’s just one additional minor change, I will often do that for no additional charge).
-You will get the final high resolution Wave file of your full mix, as well as any agreed upon alternate mixes (instrumentals, vocals only, etc.), delivered via FTP.
+You will get the final high resolution Wave file of your full mix, as well as any agreed upon alternate mixes (instrumentals, vocals only, etc.), delivered via an online file transfer service.
 If you need a master CD mailed to you, there will be an extra charge for the shipping.
 If any of your tracks need cleaning up, auto tuning, or editing of any kind to make them ready to mix, there may be an additional charge for that time.

 In addition to mixing and mastering, I offer a wide variety of studio services.
 I have produced, composed, arranged, recorded, mixed, and mastered, music from a wide variety of artists, and am experienced in all aspects of music production and recording.
 I also work with all the top professional musicians in the greater Seattle area, and can hire them to perform on your project as well.
 Live drums, professional vocals, guitars, bass, keyboards, strings, and just about anything else… I can do it all.
 If you need help editing your tracks, tuning vocals, tightening up drum tracks, noise reduction, or any other type of digital audio work, I can do that as well.